Ready to respond to disasters & emergencies

 Relief where it counts

-We have also created partnerships that provide immediate help.
-For example, since 2017 we have partnered with international humanitarian aid organisation Direct Relief to help people get the products they need as fast as possible in times of crisis.
+We know that we can maximise our assistance by working through partnerships focused on resilience, relief and rehabilitation, and we’ve also created partnerships that provide immediate help.
+Since 2017, for example, we’ve partnered with global humanitarian aid organisation Direct Relief to help people get the products they need as fast as possible in times of crisis.
 Our soap, body wash and shampoo are part of the emergency kits distributed through Direct Relief’s networks.

 Vaseline lends a healing hand